 I know, I know …. how flipping cute is this breakfast?
 I bought several mini cast-iron pans (13cm / 5-in diameter) just so that I can make this breakfast for house guests.
 My version of Shakshuka is super simple: the cooked tomatoes are spiced with ground cumin, cayenne and smoked paprika, then an egg is cracked into the centre and baked to perfection.
 To finish, I used smoked sea salt flakes to season.
 TIP: These would be great served with my Keto Breakfast Muffins.
 Enjoy your brunch!

 Funnyman tasted this salmon with spinach bake and said “babes, you don’t get older – you just get better!”
 Ha!
 I am my own worst critic and often make and remake dishes plenty of times before I write up the recipe and post them.
 This lovely dish has such simple, readily-available ingredients.
 The salmon is quickly fried skin-side down, then baked in a warm cream containing spinach and cherry tomatoes.
-It would be lovely served over Cauliflower Rice, Cauliflower Mash or any konjac/shirataki noodles that take your fancy (my favourite one is Eat Water’s ‘fettucine’).
+It would be lovely served over Cauliflower Rice, Cauliflower Mash or any konjac/shirataki noodles that take your fancy (my favourite one is Eat Water’s ‘fettuccine’).
 I kept the skin on the salmon (which helps hold the fish together) but it softens when baking and you will likely skip it when dishing up.
 The acidity of the lemon squeezed over at the end is essential, so don’t forget about it.

 This is a mighty big breakfast where each serving is exactly as pictured: two halves of the toasted Keto Breakfast Muffins recipe, topped with smoked salmon and two perfectly poached eggs, then the whole lot is smothered in Keto Hollandaise Sauce.
 A ‘keto salmon eggs benedict’, I called it.
 As the pic shows, its a generous meal (at only 3g carbs!) and good enough any time of the day, so tuck in!

 A beautifully-rich keto Hollandaise (with just the right amount of acidity) is so much easier to make than you think.
 Here is a quick example to whip up and enjoy over eggs Benedict.
-Or, in the case of one of my recipes here on M&L where I created a Benedict using smoked salmon instead (far posher)…
+Or, in the case of one of my recipes here on M&L where I created an Eggs Benedict using smoked salmon instead (far posher)…

 A quick, nutritious breakfast-for-two that you can take to the table as is and tuck into with your loved one.
 It would go very well with a slice or two of toasted Quick Keto Chia Bread.